pranav-cs-1/nexus/USAGE.md

 - **Arrow keys** - Move cursor
 - **Home/End** - Jump to start/end of line
 - **Enter** - Insert a new line
+- Body text automatically wraps to the editor width (no horizontal scrolling needed)

 #### Authentication
 - **Type** - Enter Bearer token value